Vicuña Mackenna, Argentina: History

 In 1885 a main railway started to pass for Vicuña Mackenna joining Buenos Aires and Mendoza.
 The fields where now stay Vicuña Mackenna was provincial fiscals and were known as "Bebe Vino".
 These was bought in 1874 by Nicolás Avellaneda to Córdoba Province.

 After Avellaneda's death and his wife, his fields were donated to two of his sons, who sold to Clodomiro Torres.
 In May 1904, Clodomiro Torres requested to Provincial Government will benefit him according to Provincial law to establish an Agricultural Village in these fields.
 On 6 June the province governor Vicente Olmos ordered the creation of "Pueblo Torres".

 Since 1885 the station railway was named Vicuña Mackenna, name acquired for a Domingo Faustino Sarmiento’s request in honor to Benjamín Vicuña Mackenna, a Chilean writer and historian, Sarmiento's friend.

 In May 1911, the Córdoba governor Félix Tomás Garzón, solved for decree that Pueblo Torres got the name of station railway Vicuña Mackenna.
 After that date the name of Pueblo Torres disappeared of all state documents.

+In 2023 large investments to its sewer network were made.

 Its local Day is 19 March.